Masmiseim36/nxpSDK/boards/evkmimx8mn/demo_apps/sai_low_power_audio/readme.txt

 ******************
 NOTE
 ******************
-1. The 16/32bit for PCM Music stream are supported.
+1. The 16/24/32bits for PCM Music stream are supported.
 2. Since the music files are typically large, users could create a new large size patition in the SD card to place the music files.
-3. After M core running, please make sure the linux kernel is boot up, then press "s" or "S" to start the demo.
+3. After M core running, please boot the linux kernel to create the rpmsg channel between A core and M core.
-4. If there is no audio playback, the M core will enter the STOP mode.
-5. The M core can be waked up when A core begins to playback using "aplay" command.
-6. Please make sure there exists xxx.wav file in the SD card.
+4. Please make sure there exists xxx.wav file in the SD card.
     If the music file is placed at the Windows FAT32 paritions, after the linux kernel boots up and logs on as root, using the "mount /dev/mmcblk1p1 /mnt" and then go to "/mnt" folder to playabck the music using the playback command.
     If the music file is placed at the Linux paritions, eg "/home", could playback the music directly using the playback command.